BigSuge/kidspiration/README.md

   # Kidspiration Webapp Design

-  This is a code bundle for the Kidspiration Magazine Webapp Design.
-The original project is available at https://www.figma.com/design/Pw6bhVoGmBMovxjxBkXRgY/HTTN-Magazine-Webapp-Design.
+  This is a code bundle for the Kidspiration Webapp.

   ## Running the code